 We now know that traditionally prepared fermented foods contain an abundance of beneficial bacteria, enzymes, and nutritional co-factors not present in the unfermented version of the same foods.
 Regular consumption of traditionally fermented foods makes it far more likely that you and your family will sail through flu season with nothing more than a mild sniffle or a brief fever if even that!

 Tasty, traditional ethnic beverages are a fun way to begin the process of incorporating fermented foods into your home.
-Kombucha was the first traditionally fermented beverage I started with nearly 12 years ago and it is still a regular feature in our refrigerator.
-In fact, I am using a descendant of the same culture I purchased in 2002, demonstrating that once you have a quality starter culture for a particular fermented food, it can literally last a lifetime and be passed along to your children!
+Kombucha was the first traditionally fermented beverage I started with nearly 2 decades ago.
+It is still a regular feature in our refrigerator.
+In fact, I am using a descendant of the same culture I purchased in 2002.
+This demonstrates that once you have a quality starter culture for a particular fermented food, it can literally last a lifetime.
+You can even pass it on to your children!

-Homemade sodas such as root beer, ginger beer or ginger ale require a different type of starter culture which you can easily create yourself with not a dime out of pocket.
+Homemade sodas such as root beer, ginger beer or ginger ale require a different type of starter culture.
+There is no need to buy one.
+You can easily create it yourself without a dime spent out of pocket.

-This is accomplished by cultivating naturally occurring and highly beneficial lactobacilli and wild yeasts.
+You accomplish this by cultivating naturally occurring and highly beneficial lactobacilli and wild yeasts.
 Lactobacilli is present on the surface of all living organic matter and particularly abundant on the roots and leaves of plants.
-These beneficial microbes are captured in an appropriate fermenting medium and “fed” over a period of a few days until the “bug” takes and is ready to use as the innoculant for whatever soda recipe you wish to make.
+These beneficial microbes easily grow in an appropriate fermenting medium at home.
+Then, you feed them over a period of a few days to achieve critical mass for a starter culture.
+You know that this “bug” is ready when bubbles appear.
+The innoculant is perfect for whatever soda recipe you wish to make.

 All you need is organic ginger powder (or fresh ginger), white organic sugar and filtered water.

-One more caution: be sure to use organic white sugar as nonorganic white sugar is almost certainly at least partially produced from GMO beets unless the package specifically states that it is 100% cane sugar.
+One more caution: be sure to use organic white sugar!
+Manufacturers usually blend nonorganic refined white sugar at least partially with sugar from GMO beets.
+This is true in North America unless the package specifically states that it is 100% cane sugar.

 Don’t worry that you are using white sugar, as this is feeding/growing the beneficial microbes, it’s not feeding you.

-The truth is not all “germs” are bad and learning to harness the good ones to fend off the pathogenic “bad” ones that can easily take over in our gut is a wise practice through regular consumption of fermented foods and beverages.
+The truth is not all “germs” are bad.
+Learning to harness the good ones, or probiotics, to fend off pathogenic strains that can easily take over in our gut is a wise practice through regular consumption of fermented foods and beverages.